Znojmo: Sport

-Orli Znojmo is an ice hockey club playing in the Czech 2.
-Liga.
+Orli Znojmo is an ice hockey club playing in the Czech 2nd Liga (third tier).

 Sights

 The Gothic Church of St. Nicholas and the late Gothic Town Hall tower are the most recognizable landmarks.
 The original church was founded in around 1100, and replaced by a new church gradually built from 1338 until the late 15th century.
-The town hall, with its 80 m high tower, dates from 1445–1448.
+The town hall with its 80 m high tower was built in 1445–1448.

-Overlooking the Thaya River valley, on the edge of the medieval city, there is the Znojmo Castle, dating back to 11th century, founded by the Přemyslid dukes.
-The only remains of the castle used by the Přemysl dukes is the Romanesque Rotunda of Saint Catherine, the interior of which is covered with 11th-century frescoes depicting scenes from the Bible and illustrating the life of Přemysl the Ploughman.
+Overlooking the Thaya River valley, on the edge of the medieval city, is the Znojmo Castle, which was founded by the Přemyslid dukes in the 11th century.
+The only remaining trace of this castle is the Romanesque Rotunda of Saint Catherine, the interior of which is covered with 11th-century frescoes depicting scenes from the Bible and illustrating the life of Přemysl the Ploughman.
+The rotunda is protected as a national cultural monument.

-Beneath the grounds of the old town, there is a vast labyrinth of connected passageways and cellars, Znojmo Catacombs, developed in the 14th and 15th centuries for defence purposes, containing wells, drainage, fireplaces, trap doors and escapeways that led beyond the fortifications of the town.
+Beneath the grounds of the old town, there is a vast labyrinth of connected passageways and cellars called the Znojmo Catacombs.
+This system was developed in the 14th and 15th centuries for defence purposes, and it contains wells, drainage, fireplaces, trap doors and escapeways that lead beyond the fortifications of the town.
 The catacombs are the largest system of underground corridors and cellars in the Czech Republic – they are almost 27 km long and up to 4 levels deep.

 The Church of Saint Michael the Archangel was probably built in the 12th century.
-It is the second most significant church in the town after Church of Saint Nicholas.
+It is the second most significant church in the town, after Church of Saint Nicholas.
 The church was first mentioned in 1226 and completely rebuilt in the late Gothic style in 1508.
 It is considered a monument of national importance.

+Louka Monastery

+The Premonstratensian Louka Monastery is among the most valuable buildings in Znojmo.
+The monastery was founded in 1190, but the current monastery building was built in two phases in the years 1748–1756 and 1761–1778.
+Architecturally, it is a monument of transnational importance, protected as a national cultural monument.
+The monastery complex includes the Church of the Assumption of the Virgin Mary and Saint Wenceslaus.
+It is originally a Romanesque basilica with a Gothic presbytery, which was rebuilt in the Baroque style at the end of the 17th century.